Tonypandy riots: Criticism of Churchill

 Churchill's role in the events at Tonypandy during the conflict left anger towards him in South Wales that still persists today.
 The main point of contention was his decision to allow troops to be sent to Wales.
 Although this was an unusual move and was seen by those in Wales as an overreaction, his Tory opponents suggested that he should have acted with greater vigour.
 The troops acted more circumspectly and were commanded with more common sense than the police, whose role under Lionel Lindsay was, in the words of historian David Smith, "more like an army of occupation".

+Similarly, the Manchester Guardian praised Churchill for his decision to stop the troops and deploy additional police from London.
+In an editorial the paper wrote "The attacks on the powerhouse were beaten off by the local police before the reinforcements came up.
+Defeated at the mine, the rioters then began to pillage the shops in the village street, and it was while they were at this sorry work that the first batch of London police arrived.
+One can imagine what would have happened if the soldiers instead of the policemen had come on the rioters while they were pillaging.
+Bayonets would have been used instead of truncheons".

 The incident continued to haunt Churchill throughout his career.
 Such was the strength of feeling, that almost forty years later, when speaking in Cardiff during the general election campaign of 1950, this time as Conservative Party leader, Churchill was forced to address the issue, stating: "When I was Home Secretary in 1910, I had a great horror and fear of having to become responsible for the military firing on a crowd of rioters and strikers.
 Also, I was always in sympathy with the miners..."